 Another way might be to involve the workspaces somehow, e.g. set workspaceId during creation to -9999 and then Update all -9999 at the end to 0?

 Seems I forgot to setup a Watch on this ticket and forgot all about it because it really does not happen often that one cancels the execution of the DataHandler.
 Especially, if one knows about the issues involved.

-#7 Updated by Alexander Opitz about 4 years ago
+Updated by Alexander Opitz over 6 years ago

 - Category changed from File Abstraction Layer (FAL) to Backend API